 TarraWarra Museum of Art holds a nationally significant collection of modern and contemporary Australian art.
-The majority of the works were gifted from the private collection of Eva Besen AO and Marc Besen AC, the Museum’s founders, who have been passionate collectors of Australian art since the 1950s.
+The majority of the works were gifted from the private collection of the late Eva Besen AO and Marc Besen AC, the Museum’s founders, who were passionate collectors of Australian art since the 1950s.

 Privately acquired collections always differ from those assembled by public museums: they are idiosyncratic and forged through enthusiasm.
 Since 2002, the collection has expanded with both additional gifts and acquisitions.
 The collection has also grown in scope to include contemporary Indigenous art and photo-media, along with gifts of international art.